dongmeic/BikeCounting/README.md

 # Bike shares

 Bike share data is provided by [Cascadia Mobility](https://forthmobility.org/CascadiaMobility) through the [PeaceHealth Rides](https://peacehealthrides.com/) program and is accessible [here](https://peacehealthrides.com/opendata).
 The bike share is organized and presented in the [MPO data portal](https://www.lcog.org/thempo/page/peacehealth-rides-bike-share-program).
 More explanations on the bike share data can be found [here](https://github.com/NABSA/gbfs).
-Account credentials are required to access the [PeachHealth Rides data portal](https://data.socialbicycles.com/) for bike trips and hub data.
+Account credentials are required to access the [PeachHealth Rides data portal](https://data.socialbicycles.com/) for bike trips data.
+The data portal also covers members, hubs and bikes data.

 # Bike on buses

 Bike on buses data is provided by LTD monthly since 2013.
 The April and October data can be explored by routes in the [MPO data portal](https://www.lcog.org/thempo/page/bikes-buses).
 The monthly data is [aggregated](https://github.com/dongmeic/BikeCounting/blob/main/BikeCounts/Explore_Bikes_On_Buses.ipynb) to show the stations with the most frequent bikes on buses.

 # Bike facilities and infrastructure (bike map)